Isaac Ben-Israel

+Isaac Ben-Israel (יִצְחָק בֶּן יִשְׂרָאֵל; born 26 July 1949) is an Israeli military scientist, general, politician and state official, serving as a member of the Knesset for Kadima between 2007 and 2009.
+He also served as the chairman of the Israeli Space Agency and the National Council for Research and Development from 2005 to 2022 and as chief Cybernetics adviser to PM Netanyahu from 2010 to 2012.

 Biography

 Ben-Israel finished his studies at the Herzliya Hebrew High School in 1967, and was soon enlisted into the IDF under the Academic Reserve program in which he completed B.SC. in mathematics and physics.
 During his military service he earned Ph.D. in philosophy from Tel-Aviv University in 1988.
 His last position in the IDF was as the head of the Analysis and Assessment Division of the Israeli Air Force Air Intelligence Directorate's Operations Research Branch.
 From 2000 to 2002, he was a member of the board of directors of Israel Aircraft Industries.
 He is also a member of the board of the Israel Corp.; the research and development advisory board of Teva Pharmaceutical Industries; the Fisher Institute for Air and Space Strategic Studies; the advisory council of the Technion's Neaman Institute for Advanced Studies in Science and Technology; the academic council of Tel-Aviv Academic College of Engineering; the Interdisciplinary Center for Technological Analysis and forecasting (Tel-Aviv Univ.); and the National Committee for Information Society Technology.
 In 2003, he founded RAY-TOP (Technology Opportunities) Ltd., a Defense consultancy firm.

 In 2017, Ben-Israel was appointed to the Global Commission on the Stability of Cyberspace, and served on the commission until its successful conclusion in 2019, participating in the drafting of its eight norms related to non-aggression in cyberspace.